 While conditions will always vary depending on the weather, you can typically expect water temperatures to range from 78 to 86 degrees and be very calm.
 Use discretion, however, since you'll rarely go out with a guide or have lifeguards nearby.
 If it looks to rough, wait until the next day or head to a different location.
 On that note, you'll want to bring your own snorkel kit, as it will be rare that you are able to rent one.

-If you're ready to see what's below the surface you might want to visit.
+If you're ready to explore what's below the surface you might enjoy visiting.
 Walls are a fabulous way to explore a diverse ecosystem where two environments collide.
 While these steep walls are generally reserved for divers, the wall at this location has a number of spots that are snorkeler friendly.
-This snorkeling site is found in the western part of Little Cayman.
+This snorkeling site is located in the western part of Little Cayman.

 is another place you might enjoy.
 Home to a beautiful reef with healthy coral and active fish, this site also allows snorkelers to view sea turtles and rays without much searching.

-A third location to consider is Owen Island.
+A third place to consider is Owen Island.
 When the tide is high you'll find great snorkeling both inside and outside the reef here, and you may even encounter a friendly eagle ray.

 |2.2 mi.
 Northwest of Central Blossom Village|